It takes 20 years or more to develop deep technology from lab to industrial scale, and we are well into that journey.

-MCi was founded in 2013 by GreenMag Group and Orica Ltd who through their lead researcher Dr. Geoff Brent had also been conducting independent research into mineral carbonation since 2007.
+MCi was founded in 2013 by GreenMag Group and Orica Ltd who through their lead researcher Dr. Geoff Brent had also been conducting independent research into mineral carbonation since 2006.
 They merged their technology programs together into MCi to advance their efforts through an Australian Government's funded pilot program.
 Geoff became MCi's Chief Scientist.
 Sophia Hamblin Wang was lured away from her PhD at ANU by Marcus to became our first employee as our COO to deliver the technology program.

 In 2017 MCi won further Commonwealth Government funding towards a $8.3M program to advance the pilot program towards industrial applications by simulating both pure and dilute CO2 capture potential for use in cement, steel, hydrogen and hard to abate industries.

 In 2021 MCi secured a $14.6m grant from the Australian Commonwealth CCUS Development Fund to build its CCU Flagship - an industrial scale demonstration plant to be completed in 2023.

-Now with solid techno-economics and a substantial portfolio of IP, MCi is commercialising its technology globally with industrial customers, investors and funders.
+With solid techno-economics and a substantial portfolio of IP, MCi continues the commercialisation and scaling of its technology globally with industrial customers, investors and funders.